AceDataCloud/MidjourneyAPI/docs/midjourney_imagine_api_integration_guide.md

 - `image_url`: The URL of the thumbnail, which can be opened directly to view the generated effect.
 - `image_width`: The pixel width of the thumbnail.
 - `image_height`: The pixel height of the thumbnail.
-- `raw_image_url`: The URL of the original image, which is the same as the thumbnail content but is higher definition, loading slower.
+- `raw_image_url`: The URL of the original image, which is the same as the thumbnail content but is higher definition, loading a bit slower.
 - `raw_image_width`: The pixel width of the original image.
 - `raw_image_height`: The pixel height of the original image.
 - `actions`: A list of further operations that can be performed on the generated image.
-Here, a total of 8 are listed, where `upscale` represents enlargement, and `variation` represents transformation.
-So `upscale1` represents enlarging the first image in the upper left corner, and `variation3` represents transforming based on the third image in the lower left corner.
+Here, a total of 8 are listed, where `upscale` represents enlarging, and `variation` represents transformation.
+So `upscale1` represents enlarging the first image in the top left corner, and `variation3` represents transforming based on the third image in the bottom left corner.

 Opening the link corresponding to `image_url` or `raw_image_url`, you can find as shown in the figure.